brianmureithi/brianmureithi/README.md

 ### Hi there, I'm Brian Murithi

 -  I’m currently working on Laravel projects
--  I code in php and javascript(react & Node) leveraging TypeScript
+-  I code in PHP and JavaScript(React & Node)
 -  I'm currently enjoying Vue.js, Inertiajs with react and laravel, react-native, and TailwindCss
 -  I'm learning GraphQL, Svelte, Python for machine learning
 -  We can collaborate on Laravel & Mern stack projects